 - Quotes should be used to search for a specific phrase or name.

-- When searching using the Keyword Search Box, be aware that in some cases you are searching the full text of the documents in addition to the metadata.
+- When searching using the Keyword Search Box, be aware that you are searching the full text of the most documents in addition to the metadata.
 Try using quotes to narrow your search.

 - If you know the title of the resource you are looking for, use the Title Search Box (see Searching the Digital Collections - Field Searches) rather than the Keyword Search Box.

 - Wild cards can be used to substitute for unknown letters or to search for multiple similar words.
 A list of wildcards and their uses can be found by hitting the Help button on the main page.